-The other half of the tender, assessment of the images, was awarded to several engineering companies, specialized in road construction.
+The other half of the tender, assessment of the images, was awarded to several engineering companies specialized in road construction.
 These companies were supplied with the powerful Horus Mobile Mapping Suite to assess the images that are recorded by the mobile mapping system.
 Both the provinces and the engineering companies are quite content with the data and software supplied by Horus.

 Visual Road Assessment

 But it’s not just the images or the productivity (up to 360 kilometers or 225 miles a day) of the mobile recorder that makes the Horus Mobile Mapping suite stand out.
-The recorder is capable of recording a whole lot more than images and GPS data.
+The recorder is capable of capturing a whole lot more than images and GPS data.
 A multitude of sensors can be added to the recorder, allowing you to visualize the data you need.